 Tilburg University - Department of Finance

 This paper studies the impact of managerial gambling attitudes on corporate acquisitions.
-We show that bidder announcement returns and synergies decrease, and takeover probability increases in the expected idiosyncratic skewness and idiosyncratic volatility of a target firm's stock returns.
-Using an index that combines the two features we find that acquirers lose on average 53bp or about $46.3 million in the three days around the announcement for a one standard deviation increase in the lottery index.
+We construct a new lottery index that measures the attractiveness of a potential target as a gamble and show that higher index values are associated with lower announcement returns for the acquirer.
+This effect is substantial and acquirers lose on average 73bp or about $63 million in the three days around the announcement for a one standard deviation increase in the lottery index.
 Combined announcement returns (synergies) are lower and the takeover likelihood increases with the index.
 The effects are stronger when CEOs are more powerful and when their gambling propensity is high.
 These results are the first evidence to suggest that managerial gambling attitudes are a major determinant of takeover decisions.
 An important implication of our study is that a CEO preference for long shots can lead to large inefficiencies in resource allocation.

 Keywords: Behavioral Corporate Finance, Mergers and Acquisitions, Gambling

 JEL Classification: G34, G14, G39working papers series